Edema

 Edema is swelling of soft tissues due to increased interstitial fluid.
 The fluid is predominantly water, but protein and cell-rich fluid can accumulate if there is infection or lymphatic obstruction.

 Edema may be generalized or local (eg, limited to a single extremity or part of an extremity).
-It sometimes appears abruptly; patients complain that an extremity suddenly swells.
+It sometimes appears abruptly; patients say that an extremity suddenly swells.
 More often, edema develops insidiously, beginning with weight gain, puffy eyes at awakening in the morning, and tight shoes at the end of the day.
 Slowly developing edema may become massive before patients seek medical care.

 Edema itself causes few symptoms other than occasionally a feeling of tightness or fullness; other symptoms are usually related to the underlying disorder.
 Patients with edema due to heart failure (a common cause) often have dyspnea during exertion, orthopnea, and paroxysmal nocturnal dyspnea.
 Patients with edema due to deep venous thrombosis (DVT) often have leg pain.

 Edema due to extracellular fluid volume expansion is often dependent.
 Thus, in ambulatory patients, edema is in the feet and lower legs; patients requiring bed rest develop edema in the buttocks, genitals, and posterior thighs.
-Women who lie on only one side may develop edema in the dependent breast.
+Females who lie on only one side may develop edema in the dependent breast.
 Lymphatic obstruction causes edema distal to the site of obstruction.

 Pathophysiology of Edema